DEBG14/Hybrid-Reasoning-on-LLMs/README.md

 * Datasets: Includes publicly available sources like Wikipedia and  legal interogation datasets for question-answering tasks.
 * Knowledge Graph Construction: Transform unstructured data into structured knowledge graphs using graph transformers.
 * Enhanced Retrieval: Use graph-based reasoning with Cypher queries for more accurate context retrieval.
-* RAG Integration: Combine retrieved knowledge graph information with LLMs to enhance generated answers.
+* RAG Integration: Combine retrieved knowledge graph information with LLMs to generate enhanced answers using better reasoning paths.

 # Usage